bogdanrbucur/etl-pipeline/readme.md

 This project implements an ETL (Extract, Transform, Load) pipeline using Apache Spark, Docker, and Airflow.
 The pipeline ingests CSV data, processes it with Spark, and stores the results in a MinIO object storage.

+The Spark jobs are orchestrated using Apache Airflow, and the processed data can be queried using DuckDB in a Jupyter Notebook.

 ## Prerequisites

 ### Environment Variables Setup